i3 Energy PLC Announces Q4 2022 Operational and Financial Update

 - Record corporate production exceeding 24,000 boepd achieved in December

-- 2022 drilling programme completed, delivering 31 gross (18.4 net) wells, which met or exceeded management's expectations and finished approximately 5% underbudget in a high inflationary environment
+- 2022 drilling programme completed, delivering 31 gross (18.4 net) wells, which met or exceeded management's expectations and completed approximately 5% underbudget in a high inflationary environment

 - In Q4, 10 gross wells (5.7 net) brought onto production and 8 gross wells (4.3 net) drilled in its core Central Alberta, Wapiti and Clearwater assets